polyxenipouliou/mpc_2026/README.md

 This project is a comprehensive toolkit designed to conduct and analyze **Just Noticeable Difference (JND)** experiments for human auditory frequency perception.
 It includes tools for generating precise audio stimuli, creating instructional and explanatory visualizations using Manim, batch-processing video files, and analyzing survey results with automated scoring and data visualization.

-It is part of the SMC - Music Perception and Cognition Project 2025-2026 by olly, Jenny and Yuhang
+It is part of the SMC - Music Perception and Cognition Project 2025-2026 by Olly, Jenny and Yuhang

 ---